adamzvolanek/DevRackDocs/jackett.md

 # Jackett

-TThis page covers the setup of jackett to deploy in my docker-compose stack(s).
+This page covers the setup of jackett to deploy in my docker-compose stack(s).

 ## Manual Steps